fali1/HL_Automation/HL_Breadth/HL_Breadth/bin/Debug/Readme.txt

 Push Notifications.txt file(for Breadth cycle)
 ---------------------------

-Provide all the paths for push notification in the following sequence:
+Provide all the paths for push notification in the following sequence for HNP module:

 SSL_Certificate path
 Private_Key path